JaredSun26/pems/README.md

 pems
 ====

-An R package to process and work with 30s raw data from PeMS system
+An R package to identify near-stationary states from VDS 30-sec raw data.